-The amount reflected under "Investor Notes" are all quarterly Notes that matured on March 31, 2023 but were automatically renewed for another three-month term unless the investor requested otherwise (see "Description of the Notes," beginning on page 11).
+The amount reflected under "Quarterly Notes" are all quarterly Notes that matured on March 31, 2024 but were automatically renewed for another three-month term unless the investor requested otherwise (see "Description of the Notes," beginning on page 11).

-The amount reflected under "Other Notes" represents notes payable by the Fund to third parties unrelated the Fund pursuant to agreements entered into in 2021 and 2022.
-In addition to the \$8,000,000 note with maturity of greater than one year shown on Note 6 to the Fund's audited financial statements, the amount reflects an additional \$1,000,000 in notes payable other than Investor Notes that, as of December 31, 2022, had a maturity of less than one year.
+The amount reflected under "Other Notes" represents notes payable by the Fund to third parties unrelated the Fund pursuant to agreements entered into in 2022 and 2023.
+In addition to the \$8,000,000 note with maturity of greater than one year shown on Note 7 to the Fund's audited financial statements, the amount reflects an additional \$1,000,000 in notes payable other than Investor Notes that, as of December 31, 2023, \$500,000 had a maturity of less than one year and \$502,513 has a maturity of greater than one year.
 All of these "Other Notes" are unsecured, bear interest at rates from 0.50% to 2.50% per annum and mature between December 2023 and December 2027.
-For more information, see Note 6 to the Fund's audited financial statements included in this Prospectus.
+For more information, see Note 7 to the Fund's audited financial statements included in this Prospectus.

 LOAN LOSS ALLOWANCE.
-As of December 31, 2022 the Fund's loan loss allowance was \$5,981,965, or 6.2% of the total loan portfolio balance.
-The Fund's loan loss allowance is discussed in further detail on page 19, above, and in Note 3 to the Fund's audited financial statements.
+As of December 31, 2023 the Fund's loan loss allowance was \$6,002,967, or approximately 6% of the total loan portfolio balance.
+The Fund's allowance for credit losses on loans is discussed in further detail on page 19, above, and in Notes 1 and 3 to the Fund's audited financial statements.

 DELINQUENCIES; NONACCRUAL STATUS.
-As of both December 31, 2022 and March 31, 2023, none of the loans in the Fund's portfolio were delinquent more than 90 days.
-As of March 31, 2023, the loans of two of the Fund's borrowers were on nonaccrual status (meaning that interest payments are not recognized on the Fund's income statement, and loan payments are being applied directly to the principal balance of the loan).
-The aggregate unpaid principal amount of these nonaccrual loans was \$1,340,844 as of March 31, 2023.
-The aggregate principal unpaid principal amount of nonaccrual loans was \$1,387,318 as of December 31, 2022.
+As of both December 31, 2023 and March 31, 2024, none of the loans in the Fund's portfolio were delinquent more than 90 days.
+As of March 31, 2024, the loans of two of the Fund's borrowers were on nonaccrual status (meaning that interest payments are not recognized on the Fund's income statement, and loan payments are being applied directly to the principal balance of the loan).
+The aggregate unpaid principal amount of these nonaccrual loans was \$296,057 as of March 31, 2024.
+The aggregate principal unpaid principal amount of nonaccrual loans was \$695,668 as of December 31, 2023.
 Please see Note 3 to the Fund's audited financial statements for more information.

 UNRELATED BUSINESS INCOME.
 The Fund undertakes an annual review of its loans to for-profit borrowers to determine which loans, if any, are not substantially related to the Fund's exempt purposes and therefore result in unrelated business income taxable to the Fund.
-As of December 31, 2021, the Fund had approximately \$2.621 million in net operating losses generated by SEI in prior years that it may utilize to offset unrelated business income taxes to the extent permitted under applicable law.
+As of December 31, 2023, the Fund had approximately \$2,660,582 in net operating losses generated in prior years by RSF Social Enterprise, Inc., a for-profit subsidiary of RSF that merged with and into the Fund on January 1, 2018.
+The Fund may utilize these net operating losses to offset unrelated business income taxes to the extent permitted under applicable law.